Gyeongbokgung Palace Guide (things to do + how to get there)

 NOTE: All palaces in Seoul are free on the last Wednesdays of the month!

-If you enter wearing a hanbok (traditional Korean clothing), you get free admission to Gyeongbokgung Palace.
+If you enter wearing a hanbok (traditional Korean clothing), you get free admission.

-You can also rent a hanbok from Oneday Hanbok, a hanbok rental shop near Gyeongbokgung Palace and the cost ranges from 10,000 to 30,000 won depending on the outfit.
+You can also rent a hanbok from Oneday Hanbok, a hanbok rental shop near the palace and the cost ranges from 10,000 to 30,000 won depending on the outfit.

 Opening Hours for Gyeongbokgung Palace